alexandramartinez/mulesoft-from-start/README.md

 ---

-## ⚠️ ANNOUNCEMENT ⚠️

-Video from session 8 has been uploaded!

-I will be uploading the last video someday in October.
+## WE DID IT!

+All edited videos have been published and updated in the links below!

 ---